 Taxis and public transportation

-During your tour, transportation to activities is included.
-During non-schedules periods you’ll likely want to explore on your own.
+During your tour, transportation to and from activities is included.
+During your free time, you’ll want to explore on your own.
 We recommend official taxis only.
 However, private cars are quite common.
-Be sure to ask the price for your destination before you ride a private car.
+Both are ok.
+Be sure to agree on a price for your destination before you enter a taxi.

 Is Cuba really that different than other countries?
 Yes, and…

 Everything is very different: language, climate, customs, and demeanor.